-PRECIOUS-Gold steady as dollar edges up from multi-month lows
+PRECIOUS-Gold prices inch down as dollar creeps away from multi-month lows

 3 Min Read

-* Dollar pinned near multi-month lows vs range of peers * Fading expectations of US rate hike by year-end hit dollar * Spot gold may rise to $1,250 per ounce - technicals (Adds comment, updates prices) By Nithin ThomasPrasad BENGALURU, July 18 (Reuters) - Gold prices held steady on Wednesday, not far from the over two-week highs hit in the previous session, as the dollar crept up from multi-month lows even as fading prospects of a U.S. monetary tightening continued to pressure the greenback.
+* SPDR Gold Trust holdings fall 0.68 pct on Tuesday * Spot gold may rise to $1,250 per ounce -technicals (Recasts, adds comment; updates prices) By Nithin ThomasPrasad BENGALURU, July 19 (Reuters) - Gold prices edged lower on Wednesday as the dollar took a breather after plunging to multi-month lows, although fading prospects for U.S. monetary tightening this year and political gridlock in Washington continued to pressure the greenback.
 The dollar stayed on the defensive and remained near over 10-month lows as investors wagered any further tightening in the United States would be slow at best, while optimism on China's economy underpinned Asian shares and commodities.
 "We still remain somewhat neutral on gold this year despite a rather good run of late," said Edward Meir, analyst at INTL FCStone.
-"Still, we are not overly bearish on the precious metal at the stage either, as the backdrop of a falling dollar is too difficult to ignore."
-Also weighing on the dollar was the collapse of Republican efforts to overhaul or repeal Obamacare in the U.S. Senate on Tuesday, dealing a sharp setback to Trump and the Republican Party's seven-year quest to kill former President Barack Obama's signature healthcare law.
+"Still, we are not overly bearish on the precious metal at this stage either, as the backdrop of a falling dollar is too difficult to ignore."
+Weighing on the dollar was the collapse of Republican efforts to overhaul or repeal Obamacare in the U.S. Senate on Tuesday, dealing a sharp setback to Trump and the Republican Party's seven-year quest to kill former President Barack Obama's signature healthcare law.
 "The recent strength (in gold prices) is due to currency dynamics more than anything else," said Mark Keenan, commodity strategist at Societe Generale.
 "We continue to forecast lower prices moving forward," Keenan said.
-Spot gold was nearly flat at $1,241.46 per ounce at 0408 GMT.
+Spot gold fell 0.2 percent to $1,240.11 per ounce at 0702 GMT.
 In the previous session, it hit its highest since June 30 at $1,244.56.
-U.S. gold futures for August delivery fell 0.1 percent to $1,240.90 per ounce.
-Spot gold may rise more to $1,250 per ounce, as it has cleared a resistance at $1,239, according to Reuters technical analyst Wang Tao.
+U.S. gold futures for August delivery fell 0.2 percent to $1,239.50 per ounce.
 "We think the market may have done too much, too quickly for the time being and may be in store for a breather," Meir said.
+Spot gold may rise more to $1,250 per ounce, as it has cleared resistance at $1,239, according to Reuters technical analyst Wang Tao.
+"Support appears at the 200-day moving average around $1,230 an ounce," said analysts at ScotiaMocatta, adding that they would remain bullish on gold as long as it closes above that level.
 Meanwhile, holdings at the SPDR Gold Trust , the world's largest gold-backed exchange-traded fund, fell 0.68 percent to 821.45 tonnes on Tuesday from 827.07 tonnes on Monday.
-In other precious metals, silver rose 0.1 percent to $16.26 per ounce, after touching its highest in about two weeks in the previous session.
-Platinum fell 0.2 percent, to $920.50 per ounce.
-On Monday, it had touched its highest since mid June.
-Palladium fell 0.3 percent to $861.25 per ounce.
+In other precious metals, silver dropped 0.1 percent to $16.24 per ounce, after touching its highest in about two weeks in the previous session.
+Platinum eased 0.4 percent to $918.45 per ounce.
+On Monday, it marked its highest since mid-June.
+Palladium fell 0.3 percent to $860.55 per ounce.
 (Reporting by Nithin Prasad and Arpan Varghese in Bengaluru; Editing by Joseph Radford and Gopakumar Warrier)